powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

-# Personnel protection on underground systems
+# Personnel protection on underground systems: Adjacent fault

 This page models touch voltages induced on a cut cable during a fault on a parallel cable.
 This expands on material in Section 14.6.